-You may be sore or uncomfortable from your birth experience, whether you had a vaginal birth or a cesarean.
-So now what?
+You may be sore or uncomfortable after your birth experience, whether you had a vaginal or cesarean birth.
+Here’s how you can recover throughout your fourth trimester with a few products designed to bring relief.

 When you’re in the hospital or birth center, there will be many options to soothe and comfort soreness.
 However, you may want to have the following items at the ready for use at home.